-Currently, she is a producer on a virtual reality film series called Day of Empathy, which uses VR to explore human rights and social justice issues.
+Currently, she is a producer of a virtual reality film series called Project Empathy, which uses VR to explore human rights and social justice issues.

 She also serves as digital media advisor to documentary production and social impact company, For Good.

 She served as Editorial Director at entertainment company Atom Factory, leading the company’s digital media division and co-founded Smashd, a publication and platform about the merger of technology and culture.